Trailer: KUB 2018.04 - Tacita Dean

-Her graphic work interrelates the medium of film, photography, drawing, and books.
+Tacita Dean’s graphic work interrelates the medium of film, photography, drawing, and books.
 Her works on blackboards appear like excerpts from a film storyboard.
 Her photogravures of fictional landscapes display a richness of forms and diversity of line.
 Small-scale notation is embedded within large-scale imagery; they are miniscule and personal, her handwriting almost indecipherable.
 And yet it becomes clear that every scene, every vista, each image is permeated by a directing, scripting, and planning hand.
-Kunsthaus Bregenz plans to exhibit a comprehensive exhibition that displays the full breadth and expression of her work.

-Tacita Dean is a British European artist born in 1965 in Canterbury.
-She lives and works in Berlin and Los Angeles, where she was recently the Artist in Residence at the Getty Research Institute (2014 / 2015).
+Tacita Dean was born in 1965 in Canterbury, UK.
+She currently lives and works in Berlin and Los Angeles.